rskupnik/jqnfsm/README.md

 ## How to use it

-An example is provided on my github, named GDX-QnFSM.
+An example is provided on my github: [GDX-QnFSM](https://github.com/rskupnik/gdx-qnfsm)

-// TODO: Add a link here

 ## License